rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 * A9:2017-Using Components with Known Vulnerabilities
 * A10:2017-Insufficient Logging&Monitoring

 After we deploy the application into the staging environment, the QE team starts their end-to-end testing to make sure that the application is working.
 At the same time,  the QE Security team also conducts web application and API security testing in the staging environment.
-We used security testing tools such as Burp, Syntribos, Zap to test the application for the listed security defects.
+We used security testing tools such as Burp, Syntribos, and Zap to test the application for the listed security defects.

 We prioritize identified defects based on their severity and impact.
-The QE Security team works with the development team and QE team to make sure that any critical or high security defects are addressed before the application is released into the production environment.
+The QE Security team works with the Development team and QE team to make sure that any critical or high security defects are addressed before the application is released into the production environment.

 ### Testing environment